-This rich, smooth Creamy Tomato Soup packs tons of flavor in each spoonful.
-Serve on its own or with a sandwich or salad for a satisfying lunch or dinner.
+You are going to want to add this rich, smooth tomato soup to your regular lunch and dinner rotation, because it is so simple to make and packs tons of flavor in each spoonful.
+It can be served on its own or with a sandwich or salad for a satisfying lunch or dinner.

-You are going to want to add this delicious soup to your regular lunch and dinner rotation, because it is so simple to make and only uses a handful of ingredients – most of which you probably already have on hand.
-It is a fantastic way to add tomatoes to your diet, which are high in vitamin C and beta carotene.
+This soup recipe is a keeper because it only uses a handful of ingredients – most of which you probably already have on hand.
+In addition, it is a fantastic way to add tomatoes to your diet, which have a myriad of health benefits.

+Use a blender to purée the soup, then stir in the cream at the end.
+Season it with a bit of S&P and you have a gorgeously smooth, velvety tomato soup.
 I use an immersion blender to puree the soup, but if you don’t have one, you can transfer the soup to a traditional blender and blend it in batches.

 Important: Be sure to do the following when using a traditional blender to blend hot liquids: